Quansight/Quansight-website/apps/labs/posts/pep-517-build-system-popularity.md

 up to five optional — compared to 28 commands in setuptools (each with its own list of options).

-Unsurpringly, many new build systems were created.
+Unsurprisingly, many new build systems were created.
 Some of them focused on pure Python packages, others on integration with other build systems such as CMake, Meson or Cargo.
 It is clear that you can now choose between many new build systems.
 But how popular are they today?
 In this